5 Reasons Your New Buckinghamshire Lawn Is Struggling and the Local Fixes That Work

 Buckinghamshire's natural soil can be stubbornly heavy, and new-build sites often suffer the worst compaction from machinery, with decent topsoil removed and subsoil left rock-hard.
 Older gardens face similar issues from years of foot traffic.
 Grass roots simply cannot penetrate properly.
 Water either sits on the surface causing puddles or moves unpredictably through disturbed soil layers, leaving roots shallow and the lawn vulnerable.

-Work in at least 15–20 cm of quality topsoil, ensuring it is well blended into the underlying soil to avoid creating a perched water table.
+Work in at least 15 to 20 cm of screened topsoil that is close to your existing soil, ensuring it is well blended into the underlying soil to avoid creating a perched water table.
+On clay this matters because a neat layer can hold water above the clay, keeping roots shallow and wet.

 2. Poor drainage from uneven ground or incorrect levels

-Quick test: After heavy rain, check the lawn the next day.
+Quick test.
+After heavy rain, check the lawn the next day.
 Any standing water after 24 hours signals trouble.
+If it has been very wet or cold and the ground is already saturated, use this as a prompt to investigate rather than a hard pass or fail.

-Re-level problem areas with imported topsoil, which is far cheaper and more effective than repeated surface repairs.
+Re-level problem areas with imported topsoil, which is often more effective than repeated surface repairs.
+Aim for gentle falls that move water away from buildings and seating areas, without creating a low bowl elsewhere.

 3. Too much shade from trees or north-facing boundaries